Econ-115a-Econometrics/econ115a-lab-site/README.md

-# 📊 Econ115A Econometrics Lab - class website
+# 📊 Econ115a econometrics - laboratory

 Welcome to the official repository for **Econ115A: Econometrics**, a hands-on lab-based course designed to build foundational and applied skills in data analysis, statistical modeling, and policy-relevant research using R and Quarto.